mac799l/drone-swarm-simulation/README.md

 # Drone Swarm Control Using SITL and Gazebo
 Before testing scripts and commands in the field (with real, and expensive, drones), it is possible to test in virtual environments and simulated vehicles first.
-The end goal is to test scripts, code, and techniques in a safe and easily replicable environment, which are then usable in the real world with actual drones.
+The end goal is to test scripts, code, and techniques in a safe and easily replicable environment - which are then usable in the real world with actual drones.
 To that end, this guide will follow the process of getting a simple virtual environement and drone setup working using Ardupilot SITL and Gazebo-Harmonic.
 > Note: this guide specifically uses drone models, but other vehicle types can be set up in a similar way.

 ## Conceptual Plan